OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-13.md

 ## 2 Corinthians 13:10

-For this reason I am writing these things while absent, so that when present I need not use severity, in accordance with the authority which the Lord gave me for building up, and not for tearing down.
+For this reason I am writing these things while absent, so that when present I need not be severe, in line with the authority which the Lord gave me for building up, and not for tearing down.

 ## 2 Corinthians 13:11

-Finally, brothers and sisters, rejoice, mend your ways, be comforted, be like-minded, live in peace; and the God of love and peace will be with you.
+Finally, brothers and sisters, rejoice, aim for restoration, be encouraged, be of one mind, live in peace; and the God of love and peace will be with you.

 ## 2 Corinthians 13:12